Lake Bled Travel Guide 2026 : Best Things to Do + Local Tips

 Location: The heart of Bled is here.

-Picnic at Lake Bled
+Have a Picnic by Lake Bled

 If you read the blog, you’ll know that I often say that you should take advantage of the many restaurants in the Slovenian countryside to eat at low prices.
 I’ve been following the evolution of restaurants at Lake Bled since 2004 and the offer has deteriorated.
 To find the real good Slovenian places where you can eat well and cheaply, you now have to go a few kilometres away from the lake.
 So, for 2024, the knife is falling and, for once, I recommend picnicking by the lake rather than going to a restaurant.
 In fact, you can either eat on the road on your way to or from the lake, or get out of the way, or have a picnic.